rpjuja/task-manager-react/README.md

 npm run test
 ```

-If you get a _database "taskmanagerDB" does not exist_ error
+If you get a "_database "taskmanagerDB" does not exist_" error, run

 ```
 npm run init:database